Seven years later, the OUYA is dead for real – TechCrunch

 Remember the OUYA?

-As a cheap Android-powered game console, it was pitched as being able to “open the last closed platform: the TV”.
-It was one of the first huge Kickstarter campaigns, raising nearly 9 million dollars on the site in 2012.
+As a cheap Android-powered game console, it was pitched as being able to “open the last closed platform: the TV.”
+It was one of the first huge Kickstarter campaigns, raising nearly $9 million on the site in 2012.
 Even half a decade later, it remains one of the biggest campaigns Kickstarter has seen.

 Outside of Kickstarter, the $99 console never really found its audience.
 OUYA was split up by 2015, its software assets and team acquired by Razer.